On the Write Queries page, you can write and run custom queries with GSQL.

 Above the query editing pane is a toolbar with the following buttons, from left to right:

 Expand/Collapse: Expand or collapse the Query Editing panel to or from full page mode.
 The icon changes depending on whether the panel is currently expanded or collapsed.

 Save as: Save the current query as a new query under a new name.

 Install: Install the query into the database.

 Run: Run the query.
-If the query is not installed, it will run the query in interpreted mode.
-Note there is performance penalty to run queries in interpreted mode.
+If the query is not installed, the query will run in interpreted mode.
+Note there is a performance penalty for running queries in interpreted mode.

 Run Configuration: Set the query runtime configurations.